anas-aqeel/COVID-19-Tracker/README.md

 ### Show data on table according to query
 ##### 1-Show country info (desending order by cases)
+##### 2-Query specific country data by clicking a table cell or from a dropdown menu

 ### Show data visually on graphs